DevNambi/blog-drafts/020 - What is Ethical.md

 **Do unto others as you would have them do unto you**

 This is the famous Golden Rule (ADD IMAGE, LINK, Matt 7:12).
+It makes sense; you're probably not offending or hurting someone if you treat them the way you want to be treated.

-It makes sense.
-Chances are you're not offending anybody if you treat them the way you want to be treated.
-It is also a core part of **all** the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism) *and* famous speeches texts (LINKS TO Declaration of Independence, I have a dream speech, etc).
+This is also an idea that's universally understood.
+It's a core part of **all** the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism), famous speeches (LINKS TO I have a dream speech, etc), and texts (LINKS to Declaration of Independence).

 The Golden Rule works **most** of the time.
-Its weakness is that people aren't all alike; what I want isn't always what you want.
+Its flaw is that people aren't alike; what I want isn't always what you want.
 The [Platinum Rule](LINK) is better, "Do unto others, wherever reasonable, as they want to be done by" (LINK, REFINE).

 People aren't perfectly self-aware, so let's add a margin for error: